ParthVaid02/Pit/README.md

-# PIT - A Simple Version Control System
+# TIT - A Simple Version Control System

-PIT is a minimal version control system inspired by Git, written in Node.js.
+TIT is a minimal version control system inspired by Git, written in Node.js.
 It allows you to initialize a repository, add files, commit changes, view commit logs, and see diffs between commits.

 ## Features

-- Initialize a PIT repository
+- Initialize a TIT repository
 - Add files to the staging area
 - Commit changes with messages
 - View commit history